JWT

-JWT or Opaque Token : What is the best choice to secure internal communications ?
+JWT or Opaque Token : What is the best choice for M2M?

 First of all, we should define what are JWT and Opaque Token.